Fade to Black (video game)

-Fade to Black is a 1995 action-adventure game developed by Delphine Software International and published by Electronic Arts Studios.
+Fade to Black is a 1995 action-adventure game developed by Delphine Software International and published by Electronic Arts.
 It is the sequel to the 1992 video game Flashback.
 The game was released for MS-DOS with full Gouraud-shaded 3D graphics, and PlayStation with fully textured 3D.
-A version for the Dreamcast was released in 2018 by JoshProd, rebranded as Fade to Black: Flashback 2.

 Gameplay

-Fade to Black is a 3D action-adventure game with a third-person perspective from behind the character's back.
-It features gun combat with almost no platforming sequences.
+Fade to Black is a 3D action-adventure game with a third-person view from behind the character's back.
+It features gun combat with a number of platforming sequences.